-Figure 5.
-Level of comfort cycling across the Granville Bridge, as reported by the 80% of survey responses from people who reported they sometimes travel by bicycle.
+Figure 5: Level of comfort cycling across the Granville Bridge, from people who reported they sometimes travel by bicycle (80% of respondents).

 These results are echoed by the intercept interviews conducted by Mustel with people walking across the bridge:

 - Fewer than a third of people who currently walk across the bridge would be comfortable doing so with a child or elderly person needing assistance. - Only 3% of people who regularly cycle would be comfortable cycling across the bridge with a child or someone new to cycling. - Of the 62% of interviewees who sometimes cycle to get around, only 11% of them had biked across the Granville Bridge. - Of those that had cycled across the Granville Bridge, almost two-thirds indicated they (64%) ride on the sidewalk rather than mix with motor traffic.
 In comparison, only 0.4% of people cycling on the Burrard Bridge use the sidewalk, with 99.6% using the designated protected path.